qznc/d-tut/source/optimization.rst

 The table shown above displays the most time consuming functions of the program.
 Apparently, ``writeln`` dominates with a total of 77742 msecs over 2 calls.
-A single calls took 38871 msecs on average.
+A single call took 38871 msecs on average.
 The ``MessageBox.get`` took a little bit less total time,`` however the "Tree Time" is 231962 msecs, which is the sum of the time of called functions.